Hezbollah: Public opinion

 As of 2024, Hezbollah's support within Lebanon is limited, especially after being blamed for the 2020 Beirut port explosion and the obstruction of accountability efforts.
-According to a 2024 Arab Barometer survey, 55 percent of Lebanese have "no trust at all" in the group.
+According to a 2024 Arab Barometer survey, 55% of Lebanese have "no trust at all" in the group.
 Support remains concentrated primarily among the Shiite population.

-According to Michel Samaha, Lebanon's minister of information, Hezbollah is seen as "a legitimate resistance organization that has defended its land against the Israeli occupying force, and consistently stood up to the Israeli army".
+According to Michel Samaha, Lebanon's Minister of Information, Hezbollah is seen as "a legitimate resistance organisation that has defended its land against the Israeli occupying force, and consistently stood up to the Israeli army".
 Samaha was sentenced for smuggling explosives to carry out terrorist attacks in Lebanon with the help of the Syrian regime.

-According to a survey released by the "Beirut Center for Research and Information", of 800 citizens polled between 24 and 26 July 2006, during the 2006 Lebanon War, "showed 87 percent support for Hizbullah's[sic] retaliatory attacks on northern Israel". a rise of 29 percentage points from a similar poll conducted in February.
+According to a survey released by the "Beirut Centre for Research and Information", of 800 citizens polled between 24 and 26 July 2006, during the 2006 Lebanon War, "showed 87% support for Hizbullah's[sic] retaliatory attacks on northern Israel". a rise of 29% from a similar poll conducted in February.
 More striking, however, was the level of support for Hezbollah's resistance from Sunni communities.
-"Eighty percent of Christians polled supported Hizbullah[sic] along with 80 percent of Druze and 89 percent of Sunnis."
+"Eighty percent of Christians polled supported Hizbullah[sic] along with 80% of Druze and 89% of Sunnis."

 In a poll of Lebanese adults taken in 2004, 6% of respondents gave unqualified support to the statement "Hezbollah should be disarmed".
 41% reported unqualified disagreement.
 A poll of Gaza Strip and West Bank residents indicated that 79.6% had "a very good view" of Hezbollah, and most of the remainder had a "good view".
-Polls of Jordanian adults in December 2005 and June 2006 showed that 63.9% and 63.3%, respectively, considered Hezbollah to be a legitimate resistance organization.
+Polls of Jordanian adults in December 2005 and June 2006 showed that 63.9% and 63.3%, respectively, considered Hezbollah to be a legitimate resistance organisation.
 In the December 2005 poll, only 6% of Jordanian adults considered Hezbollah to be terrorist.